Historical Images of Ellerton, Harmony, Jerusalem, Church Hill, Middlepoint, Highland, and Pleasant Walk

 Ellerton, Circa 1960.
 Courtesy Pam Detrick.

-Ellerton, Circa 1965.
+Ellerton, circa 1965.
 Ann Longmore-Etheridge Collection.

 Jerusalem Cemetery, Early 1960s.
 Courtesy Doug Martin.